 Within the baby care industry, skincare is the largest segment, with bath and hair products close behind.
-And just like for “green beauty” foreign brands still have the edge on this specific segment.
-Organic cosmetics, and products that contain baby safe ingredients are especially in demand.
+And just like for “green beauty” overseas companies still have the edge in this specific segment as consumers are looking for premium products.
+Organic cosmetics, and products that contain baby-safe ingredients, are especially in demand.
 In fact, the most important aspects that influence the decision of parents when purchasing products for children’s care are convenience and organic aspects.

-Omnichannel, such as Tmall, Wechat, and JD.com is fundamental to selling cosmetics products in China.
+Omnichannel, such as Tmall, WeChat, and JD.com is fundamental to trading cosmetic products in China.
 These platforms are very useful for western brands to reach more consumers, however, you need to promote your store and try to increase the traffic.

-Sell your Cosmetics Brand in China with Tmall
+Sell your Cosmetics Brand on the Chinese Market with Tmall

 Tmall (天猫) is a Chinese e-commerce platform for business-to-consumer (B2C).
-It is a platform for local Chinese and international businesses to sell brand goods to consumers in China.
+It is a platform for local Chinese and international businesses to sell brand goods to Chinese buyers

 During the Tmall Beauty Awards, online sales of cosmetics, skincare, and personal-care products in China grew 46%, 40%, and 37% respectively.